-As WFT’s attendance remains among NFL’s lowest, fans wonder if it can ever turn around
+Washington fans didn’t show up at FedEx Field.
+What will it take to lure them back?

 But even those fan communities are being tested.

 Dick Rhodes, whose family has had season tickets since 1940, said the increase in opposing fans at FedEx Field has forced Washington’s fans to close ranks.
-He said that, in the last five years, several fans have moved into section 110, in part because they found themselves often sitting among the strong Philadelphia and Dallas fan contingents who invade FedEx.
+He said that, in the past five years, several fans have moved into section 110, in part because they found themselves often sitting among the strong Philadelphia and Dallas fan contingents who invade FedEx.

 Several season-ticket holders, including Stuart and Rhodes, said it’s especially hard to swallow when they greet a new fan in their section and hear he or she paid $45 to sit in the same seats for which they paid $150.